It’s easy to feel hopeful on a beautiful day like today.

 For instance, 41% of patients stop using an app due to poor engagement, and 38% cite lack of personalization and patient understanding as reasons to consider switching apps and services.

-So, how can you make this patient engagement ideal in healthcare?
-To achieve that, all you need to do is follow these 5 simple steps.
+So, how to increase patient engagement?
+To achieve that, all you need to do is follow these 5 simple patient engagement strategies

 I. Start engaging before the encounter with the patient